asakusuma/skip-waiting-experiment/README.md

 `skipWaiting()` will deterministically wait until the old service worker is finished any operations, assuming operations are properly setup using `waitUntil` and `respondWith`.
 This is general best practice anyways.

-If you use setTimeout to schedule operations without `waitUntil` or `respondWith`, you have no guarantees about completion order or that the operations will even complete.
+If you schedule async operations without `waitUntil` or `respondWith`, you have no guarantees about completion order or that the operations will even complete.
 Use `waitUntil` and `respondWith`.

 ### Recomendations for the spec writers